J. Hamilton Lewis: Early life

 Lewis was born in Danville, Virginia on May 18, 1863, and grew up in Augusta, Georgia.
+He was of Welsh descent.
 His mother had traveled to Virginia to nurse his father, who was wounded while serving for the Confederacy in the American Civil War.
 His mother died in childbirth, and his father was left an invalid, so Lewis was raised by relatives.
 He attended Augusta's Houghton School, the University of Virginia, Ohio Northern University and Baylor University, and studied law in Savannah, Georgia.
 He was admitted to the bar in 1882, and moved to Seattle in 1885, where he continued to practice law.
-A Democrat, he served in Washington Territory's legislature from 1887 to 1888.
+A Democrat, he served on the King County Council, then served on Washington Territory's council from 1887 to 1888.
 In 1889 and 1890, Lewis worked with the Joint High Commission on Canadian and Alaska Boundaries to present the U.S. position.
 He was an unsuccessful candidate for Governor of Washington in 1892.